WGLab/doc-ANNOVAR/user-guide/download.md

 The latest version of ANNOVAR (2015Mar22) can be downloaded [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).

 **20150414**: A patch to the `table_annovar.pl` program in the above version is available [here](http://www.openbioinformatics.org/annovar/download/table_annovar.pl), which improves backward compatibility to ljb and popfreq databases.
+A patch to the `convert2annovar.pl` program is available [here](http://www.openbioinformatics.org/annovar/download/convert2annovar.pl), which fixes user-reported bugs in handling certain multi-allelic fields in VCF files.

 ANNOVAR is written in Perl and can be run as a standalone application on diverse hardware systems where standard Perl modules are installed.